 When this elusive nation finally opened to US travelers, it immediately became a hot topic.
-My trip to Cuba in spring 2018 led me to realize how curious my friends in the US are about life there, and how they can travel there themselves!
+My trip to Cuba in spring 2018 led me to realize how curious my friends in the US are about life here, and how they can travel here themselves!

-Details on my itinerary, advice, and things to do are in my other blog post here.
+Details on my Cuba itinerary are in my other blog post.
 This post is geared towards the logistics of traveling there as a US citizen specifically:

 Cuba is easily the most unique place I’ve traveled to.
 That word is often overused, but this country rely exemplifies it.
 Their system of life and the way things operate are so totally different from anything I’ve ever experienced in any of my other travels.